-Due to Acasta's small size these are concentrated in the hands of a small number of senior members of the management team.
+Due to groups's small size these are concentrated in the hands of a small number of senior members of the management team.
 Equally, the company is very reliant on a small number of outsourced service providers.

-Acasta has identified the following key operational risks:
+The group has identified the following key operational risks: